 Memorial Day weekend is a chance for us to slow down and take time to honor the fallen heroes who've served to protect our freedom.
-Whether you prefer to pay tribute by decorating a loved one's grave site, by visiting one of the many Rhode Island war memorials, or heading to a parade to commemorate the holiday, Rhode Island has so much to offer.
-Below are just a few ideas of how to show respect for the true meaning of this holiday.
+This weekend will look a little different than it has in the past, but there are still plenty of things to do.
+Below are just a few ideas for how you can show respect for the true meaning of this holiday and enjoy yourself as well.

 Memorial Park, Providence